Sahil-Sud/Job_Market_Analysis_DataProfile_2023-24_python/README.md

 ![](3_project\images\perc_skill_outof_toalposting.png)

 ### Insights:
-- SQL remains the most consistently demanded skill throughout the year, although it shows a gradual decrease in demand.
+- SQL remains the most consistently demanded skill throughout the year, although it shows a gradual decrease in demand by upto 8 percentage point.

 - Excel experienced a significant drop in demand starting around August but, picked up from october onwards surpassing both python and tableau.